roniemartinez/dude/docs/index.md

 The example above will get all the [hyperlink](https://en.wikipedia.org/wiki/Hyperlink#HTML) elements in a page and calls the handler function `get_link()` for each element.

-## Running the scraper
+## How to run the scraper

 To start scraping, use any of the following options.
 Click on the annotations (+ sign) for more details.

 === "Terminal"

     ```bash
-    dude scrape --url "<url>" path/to/file.py #(1)
+    dude scrape --url "<url>" --output data.json path/to/file.py #(1)
     ```

-    1. You can run your scraper from terminal/shell/command line by supplying URLs and the paths to your python code to `dude scrape` command.
+    1. You can run your scraper from terminal/shell/command-line by supplying URLs, the output filename of your choice and the paths to your python codes to `dude scrape` command.

 === "Python"